fabriziomoscon/cosy-js/README.md

 ```

 ## Examples ##
-We have built a few example projects [here](./cosy-js/blob/master/example)
+We have built a few example projects [here](./cosy-js/blob/master/example) with full tutorials to help get you started.

 ## Development ##